klaasnicolaas/home-assistant-glow/Readme.md

 [![GitHub Last Commit][last-commit-shield]][commits]
 [![Contributors][contributors-shield]][contributors-url]

-> [!Warning]
-> Currently the documentation does not match the current codebase, this is due to a refactor and working towards a [v4 release](https://github.com/klaasnicolaas/home-assistant-glow/discussions/222).
-If you want to use the stable release (v3.1.0)?
-Then use this [documentation](https://github.com/klaasnicolaas/home-assistant-glow/blob/v3.1.0/Readme.md) and the following [`home_assistant_glow.yaml`](https://github.com/klaasnicolaas/home-assistant-glow/blob/eda2baa1c96b033dc2262be7ec70a49ea7d9dfaf/home_assistant_glow.yaml) file.

-During my internship at [Nabu Casa][nc] in the first half of 2021, I focused on energy management in homes and how to collect all energy data and display it on a dashboard.
-From core release **2021.8** you can now also get started with the [energy dashboard][energy] in Home Assistant!
+During my internship at [Nabu Casa][nc] in the first half of 2021, I focused on energy management for your house, how to collect all energy data and display it on a dashboard.
+Since Home Assistant release **2021.8** it's possible to use the [Home Assistant Energy][energy] dashboard to display your energy usage.
+Unfortunately, not everyone has a smart meter and/or is equipped with a P1 port.
+This is where the Home Assistant Glow comes in!

 <p align="center">
   <img width="80%" src="docs/static/img/home-assistant-glow.jpg">